Things To Do With Other People

 Spending time with other people is always at the heart of hanging out with them

-Here's that obviousness, but sometimes more socially inexperienced people can make the mistake of thinking spending time with someone is all about coming up with the perfect event to attend.
-If they can't come up with anything spectacular enough to do, they may even conclude there's no point in hanging out.
+Here's that obviousness.
+Sometimes more socially inexperienced people can make the mistake of thinking spending time with someone is all about coming up with the perfect event to attend.
+If they can't come up with anything spectacular enough to do they may even conclude there's no point in hanging out.

-When you choose to be with someone in your free time, a large part of the reason you're there is to enjoy the other person's company.
-Talking to another person, especially someone whose conversation and personality you like, is a rewarding experience on its own.
+When you choose to be with someone in your free time a large part of the reason you're there is to enjoy their company.
+Talking to someone, especially if you like their personality and conversation style, is a rewarding experience on its own.

 The activity you're doing together has a few purposes:

-If you don't enjoy someone's company then doing the greatest thing in the world together won't help you have fun.
+If you don't enjoy someone's company then doing the greatest thing in the world together will only be do so much.
 You see this all the time on dating shows where two people go out on a blind date and always seem to be paragliding or horseback riding.
-If they don't have chemistry, doing something a bit new and unique like going on a hot air balloon ride doesn't make a difference.
+If they don't have chemistry it doesn't matter that they're on a hot air balloon ride.
 On the other hand, if you really click with someone you can have a great day just watching TV and joking around.

 Picking things to do with people is often more about doing variations on a few solid activities rather than coming up with something incredibly original each time

-As I mentioned, a misconception is to think that every time you're with someone you have to come up with some novel, ultra-interesting activity to do with them.
+As I mentioned, a misconception is to think that every time you see someone you have to come up with some novel, ultra-interesting activity to do with them.
 Most of the time friends spend with each other is doing the same old things.
 You don't need to do something new and special each time.
-This gets back to the idea of socializing with people you like being at the heart of things, not what you do.
+Again, socializing with people you like is at the heart of it, not what you do.
 If you like your friends' company than you can easily do things like:

 Here are some common standbys:

-Most pairs/groups of friends do these few things over and over and occasionally throw in a day trip or weekend getaway.
-They may be regulars at the same bar every Friday night, but it's consistently fun and a little different each time, so there's no need to reinvent the wheel each week.
+Most pairs or groups of friends do these few things over and over and occasionally throw in a day trip or weekend getaway.
+They may end up at the same bar every Friday night, but it's consistently fun and a little different each time, so there's no need to reinvent the wheel each week.

 Get togethers are often planned around one activity and others follow spontaneously from it

-Sometimes you can call a friend up and ask them if they want to sit around and play video games all day, or wander around the market.
+Sometimes you can call a friend up and ask them if they want to sit around and play video games all day, or wander around the neighborhood.
 A lot of the time though you'll text them to do more of a purposely fun activity and then end up falling into something else after it's over.
 Like you might see a movie together in the afternoon and when it's over go, "What do you wanna do now?"
-"I dunno, what do you wanna do?", and then end up grabbing a bite to eat before renting a movie and going back to their apartment.
+"I dunno, what do you wanna do?", and then end up grabbing a bite to eat before going back to their apartment to watch TV.

 List of things friends often do together